AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/private-message-delivery.md

 1. It enables a user to select their preferred [note discovery protocol](./note-discovery.md)  and/or encryption scheme.
 2. It ensures that notes are correctly encrypted with a user's public encryption key.
 3. It ensures that notes are correctly tagged for a user's chosen [note discovery protocol](./note-discovery.md) .
-4. It provides scope for upgrdaing these functions or introducing new schemes as the field progresses.
+4. It provides scope for upgrading these functions or introducing new schemes as the field progresses.
 5. It protects applications from malicious account contracts providing unprovable functions.

 Constraining publication to the correct data availability layer will be performed via a combination of the protocol circuits and the rollup contract on L1.